 Author/-s of the study course:

 Asoc.prof.
 Dr.oec.
 Oksana Lentjušenkova

 Credits (Latvian): ECTS:

 4 6

 Final evaluation form:

 Exam

 Study course prerequisites:

 Management theories

 Study course aim:

-Provide students with knowledge and to develop students management. skills and competence in the field of intellectual capital
+Provide students with knowledge and to develop students' management. skills and competence in the field of intellectual capital

-Study course learning outcomes ( Knowledge, Skills, Competencies):
+Study course learning outcomes (Knowledge, Skills, 0 Competencies):

-Understands the concept of intellectual capital ar Understands the principles of the intellectual cap Is able to define main directions of the intellectual Is able to calculate return on the intellectual capit Is able to analyze situation, based on available in problems.
-Is able to discuss about certain questions in the f ital management.
-Il capital development strategy in enterprise.
-Ital investments.
-Information and using research methods, and to define
+Understands the concept of intellectual capital an Understands the principles of the intellectual capi Is able to define main directions of the intellectual Is able to calculate return on the intellectual capit Is able to analyze situation, based on available in tal management. capital development strategy in enterprise.